Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 HW: started working on regular image encode, got encryption working with a pic of nyc on green plane 0

+### 2024-06-03
+CW: got regular image encode working but tints the modified image a bit, need to fix so looks identical to original

+HW:

 ## GROUP MEMBER 2: Timothy Young

 ### 2024-05-22